How to have civil discourse

-From the classroom to the residence hall to family gatherings, you are likely to encounter people who hold opposing viewpoints -- especially in regards to the recent elections.
+From the classroom to the residence hall to family gatherings, you are likely to encounter people who hold opposing viewpoints -- especially in regards to politics and elections.
 People disagree, and that's OK, but how can you dialogue in a healthy way?

 IU's Political and Civic Engagement (PACE) program, in collaboration with the Kettering Foundation, offers these agreements to foster productive discussions: